hughperkins/neon-benchmarks/README.md

 ```
 neon_benchmarks.py --backend neonbase
 ```
-(note that neon base needs python2.7 currently, so you'll need to create a python2.7 virtualenvironment,

 ## Model selection

 There are different network models in the [models](models) directory.
 Simply use the `--model` parameter to choose one, eg: